The scariest thing about Halloween? The sugar.

 Seize this moment.

-It’s Halloween today – a day when some people hide their identities behind a funny costume for a thrill.
+It’s Halloween this month – a day when some people hide their identities behind a funny costume for a thrill.
 Maybe you've also spent this month (or more) hiding... testing your sugar less often, or avoiding your annual check-ups.
 Maybe you've skipped your eye exam or your urinalysis, because you just don't want to deal with it yet.
-You'll do better in 2022.
+You'll do better in the year to come.

-I believe you will do better in 2022, but information is your ally!
+I believe you will do better next year, but information is your ally!
 Let's get our numbers out in the open, and stop hiding from what's happening in our bodies.
-Instead of waiting until 2022 to jump start your diabetic health, let's set our goal to lower our HbA1c to less than 7% by the new year, and start 2022 feeling great.
+Instead of waiting until January 1 to jump start your diabetic health, let's set our goal to lower our HbA1c to less than 7% by the new year, and start January feeling great.
 You can do this!

 Tracy